New Patient Information

 Dr. Torres, with Novus Spine & Pain Center in Lakeland, Florida, is qualified by the state of Florida to order medical marijuana for patients.

 Treatment for medical marijuana is not covered by insurance.

 Initial visits are $250, and follow up visits are $125.

-Beginning as early as January 3, 2017, qualified physicians, such as Dr. Torres, will be able to order medical marijuana for pain management patients with the additional conditions approved by Amendment 2.
+Since January 2017, qualified physicians, such as Dr. Torres, are permitted to order medical marijuana for pain management patients with the additional conditions approved by Amendment 2.
 The conditions eligible to be treated with medical marijuana under Amendment 2 are:

 - Crohn’s disease.